 Successfully running a small business requires a wide array of skills.
 You may possess many of these skills, but it’s unlikely you possess them all.
 To fill the gap, outsource the rest.
 Delegating tasks leaves you free to do work that requires your expertise.

-A top option is to get matched with a highly-qualified virtual assistant for entrepreneurs.
+A top option is to get matched with a highly-qualified virtual assistant for entrepreneurs from MYVA360.
 You can hand off tasks ranging from bookkeeping and research to social media and expense management.
 This will increase your overall productivity and allow you to scale faster.

-If you’re concerned about your creative skills in particular, consider a specialized virtual assistant for graphic design to handle your brand image for you.
+If you’re concerned about your creative skills in particular, consider one of our specialized virtual assistants for graphic design to handle your brand image for you.
 In addition to creating graphics, the VA will choose your color palette, create web assets, design your social media content, and use a variety of other methods to express your identity.
+Schedule a consultation to discuss your needs.